plu5/bl-sdk.github.io/faq.md

 Any bindings can be customised by the user in Options > Keyboard / Mouse > Modded Key Bindings.

 You can also have bindings the mod performs when a key is pressed in the mods menu by modifiying `SettingsInput` instance variable of your mod class.
-This works a bit differently, just a dictionary mapping `key`: `function`, where both are `str`.
+This works a bit differently, just a dictionary mapping `key`: `action`, where both are `str`.
+Handle the different actions by overriding `SettingsInputPressed`.
 See the `SDKMod` base class in `ModMenu/ModObjects.py`.

 ## How to hook into game functions?
 You can use the `@Hook` decorator.
 PythonSDK will handle the registering and unregistering of hooks itself, so long as you remember to call the base class Enable/Disable if you override those methods.